Moses' Prayer for Healing (Numbers 12:13)

 From the narrow place I called out to God; God answered by expanding the confines of my being (Psalms 118:5).

 The clinical practice of secular medicine is conducted on a battlefield.
 The language is telling.
 Treatment is frequently described in militaristic terms.
 Therapies, especially pharmaceutical, constitute an "armamentarium."
 The goal is to use the "weapons" or "arsenal" at our disposal to "fight off" disease; to "conquer," "battle," "beat" or "win the war on" cancer; and to "defeat" heart disease and other ailments -- the "shock and awe" approach.
-And if we can "kill two birds with one stone," all the better.
 This mentality fosters the outlook that killing or destruction is the solution to most problems and has undoubtedly had a negative effect on patient care and on medical progress.
+Such phraseology has also led the medically unsophisticated public to believe that, if only they can be resolute and bite the bullet, they stand a good chance of being cured of diseases that may not, in reality, be curable.
+This often faulty perception may lead them to undertake therapy that is not in their best interests, that is to say, treatments that may carry a much greater chance of harm (including unbearable side effects) than of benefit.

 In Jewish medicine, success is not measured by the size of one's practice, by the volume of surgery performed, by the location of one's office, or by the renown enjoyed by or the acclaim heaped upon the physician.
 Rather, it relates to the degree to which the physician has been able to conform to the norms of Jewish medicine.